-To meet the challenge of winter driving, you need to be able to see out of your windows.
+You need to be able to see out of your windows.
 Having a clear view of what's in front, beside, and behind you while driving is at the very core of safe driving.
 However, not everyone takes the time needed to ensure that their vehicle is ready for the road ahead.

 While the actual offence may vary by province, you can expect a ticket for something along the lines of an "obstructed view" if you have not fully cleaned the snow and ice off your vehicle's windows and mirrors.

 Your windows and mirrors are not the only parts of the car you should be clearing of ice and snow; your roof, hood, lights, and signals need to be cleaned off too.
 And don’t forget your licence plate, because you can get a ticket for an obstructed licence plate if it's not clearly visible.
-A quick swipe with your snow brush will ensure this is one ticket you won't get.

 Play it safe and travel at a speed that takes into account the weather outside because "ice and snow means take it slow".